Frequently Asked Questions

 In the U.S., there are 14 FDA approved conditions.
 In Europe, however, there are over 40 approved indications.
 In Japan and China, there are over 60.

-The benefits of HBOT for certain conditions considered Off Label are well documented in supporting research and through the experience of patients around the world and at HMS.
+The benefits of HBOT for certain conditions considered Non-Covered are well documented in supporting research and through the experience of patients around the world and at HMS.
 Core to our mission is to help and provide access to all patients who may benefit from HBOT.
-We believe HBOT can enhance the quality of life and well-being of patients that have many conditions that are considered Off Label.
+We believe HBOT can enhance the quality of life and well-being of patients that have many conditions that are considered Non-Covered.

 Yes.
 Research is ongoing and there are movements underway to approve traumatic brain injury (TBI) and post concussion syndrome, in particular.
 However, the FDA approval process and requirements are quite extensive.
-While the therapeutic benefits of HBOT have been understood for decades, if not centuries, many of the conditions that are considered On Label, such as Diabetic Foot Ulcers and Non-Healing Wounds, were only approved relatively recently.
-As the FDA approval process can take quite some time, because a condition is currently considered Off Label, that is not necessarily a reflection on the effectiveness of HBOT for that condition.
+While the therapeutic benefits of HBOT have been understood for decades, if not centuries, many of the conditions that are considered Covered, such as Diabetic Foot Ulcers and Non-Healing Wounds, were only approved relatively recently.
+As the FDA approval process can take quite some time, because a condition is currently considered Non-Covered, that is not necessarily a reflection on the effectiveness of HBOT for that condition.